m2lines/convection-parameterization-in-CAM/README.md

 ### `YOG_convection/`

-This code is a standalone fortran module containing the fortran neural net and any dependencies extracted from the [original codebase](https://github.com/yaniyuval/Neural_nework_parameterization/tree/v.1.0.3).
+This code is a standalone fortran convection parameterisation consisting of a fortran neural net and accompanying physics code and any dependencies extracted from the [original codebase](https://github.com/yaniyuval/Neural_nework_parameterization/tree/v.1.0.3).

-It can be included as a standalone fortran module in a larger model.
+It can be integrated as a standalone fortran convection parameterisation in a larger atmospheric model.

 It has dependencies on the NetCDF and NetCDF-Fortran libraries and can be built using the included makefile (may need modification).